Parliament of South Ossetia

 The Parliament of South Ossetia is the unicameral legislature of the partially recognized Republic of South Ossetia.
-The 34 members of parliament are elected using a mixed system of Party-list proportional representation (17) and single-member districts (17).
+The 34 members of parliament are elected using a mixed system of Party-list proportional representation (17) and Single-member district (17).
 South Ossetia has a multi-party system, and currently 5 political parties are represented in parliament and has 6 independent MPs elected through single-member districts.
 The parliament is headed by a speaker, who is elected from among the members.
-Since 15 september 2022 the speaker of parliament is Alan Alborov, one of the four deputees of the Nykhaz party of president Alan Gagloev, after Alan Tadtaev of United Ossetia was forced to resign.
+Since 15 September 2022 the speaker of parliament is Alan Alborov, one of the four deputees of the Nykhaz party of president Alan Gagloev, after Alan Tadtaev of United Ossetia was forced to resign.